 - a Disrupts, or improperly interferes with, the academic, administrative, sporting, social, or other activities of the University, whether on University premises or elsewhere. - b Obstructs, or improperly interferes with, the functions, duties or activities of any student, member of staff or other employee of the University, or any authorised visitor to the University, whether on University premises or elsewhere. - c Behaviour which brings the University into disrepute. - d Failure to comply with any aspect of the Health and Safety Procedures, rules or duties of the University or of any other organisation to which a student may be subject.
-Failure to take reasonable care for the health and safety of oneself or any of any student, member of staff or other employee of the University or any authorised visitor to the University. - e Breach of the provisions of any rules or regulations of the University or of any other organisation to which a student may be subject. - f Offences during assessment and examination which do constitute academic malpractice, for which separate rules and procedures apply, and may constitute failure to maintain professional suitability. - g Damage to, or defacement of, University property or the property of other members of the University community caused intentionally or recklessly, and misappropriation of such property. - h Unauthorised publication or transmission to any third party of a University activity and/or the unauthorised use of any form of recording equipment during a University activity. - i Misuse or unauthorised use of University premises or items of property, including computer misuse and the communications network. - j Failure to disclose your name and other relevant details to an officer or employee of the University of Chester, in circumstances when it is reasonable to require that such Information be given. - k Failure to comply with a previously-imposed penalty or implemented action under these rules and procedures. - Acts of disturbance that threaten the rights and privacy of any member of the University, whilst on University premises or engaged in University activity, or resident in University owned or managed accommodation. - m Failure to uphold or pursue the standards expected of any relevant professional or vocational bodies, which awards qualifications to students in relation to the care, welfare or education of the public. - n Violent, indecent, disorderly, threatening, intimidating, offensive behaviour or language (whether expressed orally or in writing, including electronically). - o Conduct that may incite, fund, promote or lead to acts of violent extremism. - Dishonesty or the supply of false or misleading information in relation to the University or its staff or students in connection with the holding of any office in the University, or in relation to being a student at the University, or in circumstances which the University reasonably considers affect professional suitability.
+Failure to take reasonable care for the health and safety of oneself or any of any student, member of staff or other employee of the University or any authorised visitor to the University. - e Breach of the provisions of any rules or regulations of the University or of any other organisation to which a student may be subject. - f Offences during assessment and examination which do constitute academic malpractice, for which separate rules and procedures apply, and may constitute failure to maintain professional suitability. - g Damage to, or defacement of, University property or the property of other members of the University community caused intentionally or recklessly, and misappropriation of such property. - h Unauthorised publication or transmission to any third party of a University activity and/or the unauthorised use of any form of recording equipment during a University activity. - i Misuse or unauthorised use of University premises or items of property, including computer misuse and the communications network. - j Failure to disclose your name and other relevant details to an officer or employee of the University of Chester, in circumstances when it is reasonable to require that such Information be given. - k Failure to comply with a previously-imposed penalty or implemented action under these rules and procedures. - I Acts of disturbance that threaten the rights and privacy of any member of the University, whilst on University premises or engaged in University activity, or resident in University owned or managed accommodation. - m Failure to uphold or pursue the standards expected of any relevant professional or vocational bodies, which awards qualifications to students in relation to the care, welfare or education of the public. - n Violent, indecent, disorderly, threatening, intimidating, offensive behaviour or language (whether expressed orally or in writing, including electronically). - o Conduct that may incite, fund, promote or lead to acts of violent extremism.